tiadobatima/gpwm/README.md

 * [Shell](docs/shell.md) (procedural)

-Regardless of the provider, the idea behind this tool is to:
+Regardless of the provider, the design principles for this tool are:

 * Never abstract, or dumb-down the cloud provider's native resource manager DSL, only enhance it
+* Use and operation of the tool should be easy for mere mortals
 * Never race the provider for features.
-We are going to lose.
+We are going to lose
-* Simplicity and flexibility: Allow for small, focused *stack/deployment* building blocks that can be reused and loosely connected with other deployments, without having to deploy a massive tightly coupled group of resources
+* Simplicity, flexibility, and reusability: Allow for small, focused *stack/deployment* building blocks that can be reused and loosely connected with other deployments, without having to deploy a massive tightly coupled group of resources
 * Never mix concepts and constructs from different cloud providers, eg AWS *VPC* is **not** the same as Azure *vnet*.
 Related to *abstraction* mentioned above, for maximum flexibility and efficiency, we want to be able to tune every knob of a resource.
-And this can only be done, if we treat every resource natively.
+And this can only be done, if we treat every resource natively
 * Assume that we know better than the cloud provider about how their infrastructure should be managed
+* The code should avoid the more complex and obscure Python idioms, so people can understand and change the code more easily.

-With the guidelines above, the tool always attempts to provide the cloud provider's *look-and-feel* for the syntax/constructs in the stacks/deployment
+With the guidelines above, the tool always attempts to provide the cloud provider's *look-and-feel* for the syntax/constructs of the stacks/deployment
-files: An AWS Clouformation stack looks like Cloudformation; an ARM deployment file looks like ARM, etc. To illustrate, in AWS, the variable and section names used in a CFN stack are *UpperCamelCase*, in Azure they are *lowerCamelCase*, and GCP uses *snake_case* (python-like).
+files: An AWS Clouformation stack looks like Cloudformation; an ARM deployment file looks like ARM, etc. To illustrate, in AWS, the variable and section names used in a CFN stack are *UpperCamelCase*, in Azure they are *lowerCamelCase*, and GCP uses *snake_case* (Python-like).
 This tool tries hard to keep that spirit, so not to throw off users already familiar with a particular cloud provider's DSL.